ni/measurement-plugin-labview/Source/Generator/README.md

 ### Instantiate a New Measurement

 1. Create a new LabVIEW project (say `Measurement.lvproj`) and open it.
-2. Open the New Measurement Instantiation window, from the project window, goto `Tools` -> `MeasurementLink` -> `Create Measurement Service...`
+2. From the project window, select `Tools` -> `MeasurementLink` -> `Create Measurement Plug-in...`
-    1. In the New window, Enter the `Measurement Service Name` that you would like to give to the measurement and click `Create Measurement Service`.
-    2. This will create a new measurement service library in the project.
+3. In the dialog that appears, enter the `Measurement Plug-in Name` that you would like to give to the measurement, then click `Create Measurement Plug-in`.
+This will create a new measurement service plug-in library in the project.

 ### Run the Measurement Service